tmont/looger/README.md

 const app = express();

 app.use(logger.middleware({
+    slowThreshold: 500, // use color to indicate a "slow" request beyond this threshold (in ms)
     userAgent: false, // set to true to log user agent
     requestSize: false, // set to true to log request size
     responseSize: false, // set to true to log request size